Cyfrin/solidity-by-example.github.io/src/pages/fallback/index.md

 description: Example of how to use fallback in Solidity
 ---

-`fallback` is a function that does not take any arguments and does not return anything.

-It is executed either when
+`fallback` is a special function that is executed either when

 - a function that does not exist is called or
 - Ether is sent directly to a contract but `receive()` does not exist or `msg.data` is not empty